Ladies-Storm-Hackathons/GHC-Scholarships/README.md

 # GHC-Scholarships

-Creating a comprehensive list of scholarships for the Grace Hopper Conference
+Creating a comprehensive list of student scholarships for the Grace Hopper Conference in 2015

 | Deadline | Scholarship |
 |----------|-------------|